Affiliate links in this post will be clearly marked with a * and if you click one of these links I will earn a discount or receive payment.

 I can vividly remember your 1st Birthday.
 As the day drew closer I found myself thinking back over the birth a lot.
 We spent the day on holiday and made the best of celebrating you becoming 1.
 When you turned 2 we spent the day visiting family and I felt that it was your best Birthday yet.
 This year, as you turn 3, we are spending the day with lots of our family and making a celebration of the whole day.
 This morning we will begin with a special pancake breakfast, with Grandma, before we head over to a little tea party at Nanny & Grandad’s house.
 Auntie Jamie is even making you a wheat, gluten, dairy, soya and coconut free cake.
 That is no mean feat!
 I’m really excited for the day ahead but I wanted to start by sharing this post – Daisy, you are 3!

 So much has happened in the year since you turned 2.
+Even more since the year you turned 1 and we had a DIY cake smash for you.
 We have been invited on many lovely days out, thanks to this blog.
 We have been on a nice handful of holidays, again, and you’ve loved them all.
 Being able to swim daily, and enjoy a nice soak in the hot tub, has been one of my favourite ways to spend my downtime with you.

 We visited the Paradise Wildlife Park and enjoyed visiting the new World of Dinosaurs.
 This really awakened your interest in animals, and days out in general.
 I love watching you learn new things, and it is always good to get out of home and stretch our legs together.

 You absolutely love Peppa Pig and this love has only grown since we visited Peppa Pig World.
 Every morning you either ask to watch Peppa or you ask to play on your tablet.
 We don’t worry about setting screen time limits and instead just spend our time trying to play with you and keep you occupied.